Models of fractional viscous stresses for incompressible materials: Introduction

-In the present study, we consider the finite deformation of \emph{incompressible} viscous media.
+Fractional calculus has also been used to model the time-dependent mechanical response of highly-deformable soft materials for which the small strain assumption is no longer valid.
+Examples of such materials include amorphous polymers, organic glasses \cite{palade99}, rubber, elastomers \cite{drozdov97,haupt02}, tendons \cite{bologna20}, liver tissue \cite{capilnasiu20}, and other similar materials.
+While the generalisation of the spring to three-dimensional finite strain is rather straightforward (see the textbook by Holzapfel~\cite{holzapfel00} for a description of hyperelasticity), the crux of the matter is a proper definition of the fractional viscous stress.
+In the present study, we consider the finite motion of \emph{incompressible} viscous materials.
+More specifically, we describe nonlinear three-dimensional generalisations of the fractional Kelvin-Voigt rheology depicted in Figure~\ref{fig-Diagram}.

 To describe their motion, we introduce $\bm{F}(t)$, the deformation gradient tensor at time $t$, which is defined as the gradient $\partial \bm{x}/\partial \bm{X}$ of the current position $\bm{x} = \bm{x}(t)$ of a particle with respect to its position $\bm{X} = \bm{x}(0)$ in the reference configuration.
-Incompressible materials do not allow volume change: hence, isochoricity is enforced at all times ($\det \bm{F} \equiv 1$), and the mass density $\rho$ is constant.
+Incompressible materials do not allow for volume change.
+Hence, isochoricity is enforced at all times ($\det \bm{F} \equiv 1$), and the mass density $\rho$ is constant.